-The support enabled the young person to be able to do things he did not think he could, in his school attainment (completing exams) and in achieving a Dynamic Youth Award, and he is now taking positive steps for the future and engaging with supports, the key one being with Skills Development Scotland.
+The support helped to enable the young person to be able to do things he did not think he could, in his school attainment and achieving a Dynamic Youth Award, and he is now taking positive steps for the future and engaging with supports, the key one being with Skills Development Scotland.
 The support from includem was emotional (encouraging the young person to try the Maths and English exams) and practical (giving him a lift there).
 A member of school senior management recognised that the young person had "turned a corner".

-Support with the whole family has enabled more honest conversations and an ability to respond better to the challenges they face, reducing family stress.
 The family reflected on improved relationships at the end of the support.
 The young person is understanding the need to help more at home with household chores, taking more responsibility.
-The worker was able to support the family through complex life situations such as health issues and being a victim of crime.
+The worker was able to support the family through complex life situations such as health issues and being a victim of crime, underlining the importance of a tailored and holistic approach.